vrraj/chat-with-rag/TECHNICAL_OVERVIEW.md

 - Does not perform parsing; it only defines the set of inputs that flow into extraction.
 - Can be extended in the future to support automated discovery such as crawling, category-based wiki selection, or file-system monitoring.

 ### 5. Extraction

 - Uses specialized extractors per source type (MediaWiki, HTML, PDF)
 - Normalizes output into a common internal structure (text + structural metadata)
 - Preserves important layout information where possible (headings, sections, paragraphs)

+#### 5.1 Source-Specific Extraction Behavior

+Although all extractors normalize into the same internal representation, each source type has additional behavior to preserve as much context as possible:

+- **MediaWiki pages** – When a Parsoid endpoint is available, the extractor uses it first and falls back to the Action API only when necessary.
+The ingestion preserves the lead section, heading hierarchy (H1/H2/H3+ mapped into `section` / `subsection` fields), and infobox content.
+This ensures that wiki pages retain their full structure so that retrieval can reason over specific sections (e.g., Geography → Hydrology) without losing context.

+- **PDF documents** – The PDF extractor is layout-aware and attempts to reconstruct headings, sections, tables, and sidebar “infobox”-style panels (such as summary boxes with elevation, prominence, or key parameters).
+These are mapped into the same `section` / `subsection` schema used for MediaWiki, so mixed corpora of wiki pages and PDFs behave consistently at retrieval time.
+Where possible, table and infobox content is kept as structured text rather than discarded.

+- **HTML pages** – The HTML extractor uses headings and container structure to infer sections and subsections and makes a best effort to capture key information such as hero text, product cards, infobox-style side panels, and tables.
+The quality of this structure depends on the source HTML following basic best practices (semantic headings, actual text instead of text baked into images, minimal reliance on JavaScript-only rendering).
+Poorly structured pages are still ingested, but may appear as flatter “Lead-only” documents with less granular section metadata.

 ### 6. Chunking & Metadata